-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-In this article
+In this article hide

-In order to upgrade your Hawaiian Airlines flight with miles, you will need to have Hawaiian Airlines HawaiianMiles.
-You can transfer American Express Membership Rewards® to HawaiianMiles at a 1:1 ratio.
-Transfers from American Express to HawaiianMiles are instant and there are sometimes transfer bonuses that make your points go further.
+If you want to upgrade to a Hawaiian Airlines first/business class flight, you’ll need HawaiianMiles to do it.
+Since Hawaiian Airlines is one of 18 American Express Membership Rewards® partners, you can transfer those points to HawaiianMiles at a 1:1 ratio.
+These transfers are instant; sometimes there are even bonuses that make your points go further.

 How much do upgrades cost?

 Hawaiian Airlines offers two classes of service – main cabin and first/international business class for interisland, U.S. domestic and international flights.
 It also offers two levels of miles-based upgrades.
 Saver offers a discount on first/business class upgrade awards, while Flex costs twice the miles and is available when Saver is not available.
 Both are based on availability.
 Upgrade prices are below:

 *Stopovers not permitted.
 Award levels based on redemption from a single account.
 U.S. citizens traveling to an international destination must present return ticket at time of check-in.

 Upgrade pricing between regions is calculated per flight segment.
 For example, if you fly from the mainland U.S. to Hawaii and then on to Japan, you would pay 25,000-50,000 miles for the first segment and 45,000-90,000 miles for the second segment.